Wellness is a global concept culturally expressed and experienced. We have much to learn from one another, no matter where we call home.

 Dr. Dicky Els

-Dr Dicky Els is a workplace wellness management subject matter expert that predominantly focuses on employee wellness strategy development, programme design, the effective implementation and evaluation of outcome-based health promotion programmes.
-He serves as a member of the South African Bureau of Standards (SABS) Technical Committee being tasked to develop SANS:16001 Wellness and Disease Management System Requirements (including HIV, TB and non occupational diseases).
+Dr Dicky Els is a registered Industrial Psychologist who specialises in employee wellness and disease management.
+Dr Els predominantly focuses on employee wellness strategy development, programme design, and the effective implementation and evaluation of outcome-based health promotion programmes.
+Dicky serves as a member of the International Standing Committee of the National Wellness Institute (NWI) of the United States of America that promotes international health and wellness practices.
+He is a member of the South African Bureau of Standards (SABS) Technical Committee and Work Group that developed the SANS:16001 Wellness and Disease Management Standard Requirements (including HIV, TB and non-occupational diseases).
+Dicky is trained as a Neuro-Semantics Meta Coach and he is the project leader of the South African Wellness Programme Evaluation research initiative.

 Cell: +27(82) 496 7960